Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states 'Void a transaction' with a specific verb and resource, and distinguishes from the sibling 'refund_transaction' by noting the settlement condition.
+The description clearly states 'Void a transaction' with a specific verb and resource.
+It also provides the endpoint and distinguishes from refund_transaction, which is a sibling tool.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.